April 26, 2022 / News

 - If you join the Links Bridge Wine Club, we will provide you with four selected bottles of wine three times each year.
 These selections may include current wines that we think are especially good, wines reserved for club members, and/or new wines that have not yet been released.

-- About a month in advance of the pickup period for a given selection, we will send you an email that describes the selection, the pickup date or period, and a deadline date for making adjustments to the selection.
+- Two to three weeks in advance of the pickup period for a given selection, we will send you an email that describes the selection, the pickup date or period, and a deadline date for making adjustments to the selection.

 - If you wish to opt out of a selection entirely, no problem—just let us know by the deadline date and we will not charge you for that selection.